Some links in this post may be affiliate links

 Repot Bush Lily after flowering into a pot one size larger than the current one, only when the plant becomes pot-bound.
 Being pot-bound is important as it encourages flowering.

-Ensure the pot has a drainage hole and the soil is free-draining soil to avoid getting soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Ensure the pot has a drainage hole and the soil is free-draining soil to avoid getting soggy soil as it can lead to rotting and death of the plant.

 Bush Lily (Clivia miniata) can be propagated by plant division at repotting time.